-The challenges of managing arts organizations with emphasis on the changing environment of arts consumption and funding.
-The tensions arising from blending artistic and aesthetic dimensions with functional considerations when judging organizational and personal issues form a continuing theme.
+Challenges of managing arts organizations with emphasis on the changing environment of arts consumption and funding.
+Tensions arising from blending artistic and aesthetic dimensions with functional considerations when judging organizational and personal issues form a continuing theme.

 Prerequisite(s): third year standing.